-From our life-designing perspective, the concepts of constructivist and narrative career interventions fit particularly well the actual needs for effective interventions, which are adapted global to our of dynamic understanding change (Savickas, 2012).
-Building on our common epistemological position about contextual boundedness, dynamical processes, nonlinear causalities, multiple subjective realities and needs for modelization (Savickas et al., 2009) and Savickas' (2005) former work on career construction by narrative techniques, he proposes substantial evolutions of heuristics for lifedesign interventions.
+From our life-designing perspective, the concepts of constructivist and narrative career interventions fit particularly well the actual needs for effective interventions, which are adapted to our global understanding of dynamic change (Savickas, 2012).
+Building on our common epistemological position about contextual boundedness, dynamical processes, nonlinear causalities, multiple subjective realities and needs for modelization (Savickas et al., 2009) and Savickas' (2005) former work on career construction by techniques, narrative he proposes substantial evolutions of heuristics for lifedesign interventions.
 His model involves construction, deconstruction, reconstruction and co-construction, which lead to action in the real world.
 First, the counselor asks a client to tell stories, illustrating how he has constructed his self, identity and career.
-Storytelling means active 'construction' of multiple subjective realities through words, but also building new local 'attractors' or 'control parameters' in dvnamical reasoning.
-Second, the counselor assumes a critical role by confronting the client with self-limiting ideas or biases in his or her

-This 'deconstruction' stories. is only efficient, when the client becomes aware of his own contradictions (assimilation) and then includes alternative ideas in his or her future own reasonings (accommodation).
-For dynamical reasoning, this contributes to enhance 'fluctuations' or 'instability' finally to 'states far leading from equilibrium' and is therefore essential for systemic changes.
-Third, from all the micro-stories told by the client, counselor has to identify client's macrostory (or 'identity'), which explains his or her past, orients his or her present and guides him or her into the future.
+Storytelling means active 'construction' of multiple subjective realities through words, but also building new local 'attractors' or parameters' 'control in dynamical reasoning.
+Second, the counselor assumes a critical role by confronting the client with self-limiting ideas or biases in his or her stories.
+This 'deconstruction' is only efficient, when the client becomes aware of his own contradictions (assimilation) and then includes alternative ideas in his or her future own reasonings (accommodation).
+For dynamical reasoning, this contributes to enhance 'fluctuations' 'instability' or leading finally to 'states far from equilibrium' and is therefore essential for systemic changes.
+Third, from all the micro-stories told by the client, the counselor has to identify client's macrostory (or 'identity'), which explains his or her past, orients his or her present and guides him or her into the future.
 This 'reconstruction' gives a holistic 'sense' to the stories, but also defines at least one 'order parameter' in dynamical reasoning.
-In our view, offering different explanations or 'order parameters' to the client at this moment might increase probabilities for 'bifurcations' re-stabilizations or ('équilibration majorante') new integrative levels.
-Fourth, the counselor has to constantly revise the life-portrait developed so far, together with his or her This co-construction' client. opens perspectives of new language, fresh perspectives or extended vistas not only to clients but also to counselors.
+In our view, offering different explanations or 'order parameters' to the client at this moment might increase probabilities for 'bifurcations' or re-stabilizations ('équilibration majorante') at new integrative levels.
+Fourth, the counselor has constantly revise the life-portrait to developed so far, together with his or her co-construction' client.
+This opens perspectives of new language, fresh perspectives or extended vistas not only to clients but also to counselors.
 In lifedesigning interventions, one might perhaps stress somewhat more the 'anticipation' perspective, exploring the potentials and the limits of the 'modelization' designed together, for client's future options for life.
 Finally, the counselor should help the client turn his intentions into 'action'.
 Albert Bandura (2001) defines perceived selfefficacy as the necessary foundation of human agency: people are self-organizing, proactive, self-reflecting and self-regulating because of their interaction with their environment.
-For dynamical reasoning, this monitoring and coaching of client's action provides the necessary test of integration of change into the whole dynamic system: decentralized, robust and able to self-repair.
+For dynamical reasoning, this monitoring and coaching of client's action provides the necessary test of the integration of change into the whole dynamic system: decentralized, robust and able to self-repair.
 In other words, the counselor is no longer necessary.

-Some might criticize the lifedesigning interventions presented so far as 'normative'. being too Haken Schiepeck (2010) tried to define some very general'generic principles' as being less 'normative', because they should be present during the whole process of any systemic intervention: 1.
+Some might criticize the lifedesigning interventions presented so far as too 'normative'.
+Haken being and Schiepeck (2010) tried to define some very general'generic principles' as being less 'normative', because they should be present during the whole process of any systemic intervention: 1.
 Create stable conditions for change processes; 2.
 Identify the system and its patterns; 3.
 Develop visions and goals; 4.
 Energize and identify 'control parameters'; 5.
-Destabilize and reinforce 'fluctuations'; 6.
-Foster 'symmetry breaking'; 7.
+Destabilize and reinforce 'fluctuations': Foster 6. 'symmetry breaking'; 7.
 Secure 're-stabilization' and 8.
 Facilitate 'synchronization'.
 In their excellent book Schiersmann and Thiel (2012) analyzed however in detail the eight 'generic principles' and criticized their relative proximity to more classical problem solving techniques.